Elao/form.js/doc/choice.md

 </form>
 ```

-__Initialise this specific choice:__
+__Initialize this specific choice:__
 ```javascript
 $("#expanded-multiple").choice();
 ```

 ## Features

-The Choice javascript object that holds all the logic and data of the choice, it's stored in the 'choice' data attribute of the element.
+The Choice javascript object that holds all the logic and data of the choice is stored in the 'choice' data attribute of the element.
 You can access it like that:

 ```javascript